-Annually Stratified Describe Group:
+Other Specify: Annually Stratified Describe Group:

 Continuously and Ongoing Other Specify:

 Other Specify:

-Continuously and Ongoing Other

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+Weekly

-Operating Agency Monthly
+Monthly

-Sub-State Entity Quarterly
+Quarterly

-Other Specify: Annually
+Annually

 Continuously and Ongoing

 Other Specify:

 HW.a.1.b.PM.2 Percentage of investigation recommendations implemented according to Incident management Policies and Procedures.
 N= Number of investigation recommendations implemented timely/ D= Number of investigations recommendations made for incidents that occurred during the previous quarter.